-The most immediate impact of heavy precipitation is the prospect of flooding.
-This risk can be heightened in urban areas where impervious pavements force water to quickly run off into sewer systems.
-Among recent examples:
+The most immediate impact of heavy precipitation is the potential of flooding.
+This risk can be heightened in urban areas where non-permeable pavement forces water to quickly run off into sewer systems.

 In addition to flooding, heavy precipitation also increases the risk of landslides.
-When above-normal precipitation raises the water table and saturates the ground, slopes can lose their stability, causing a landslide.
-Washington state, which has a particularly high risk of landslides due to its terrain, is anticipating more frequent landslides as a result of climate change-induced increases in heavy downpours.
+This occurs when above-normal precipitation raises the water table and saturates the ground, causing slopes to lose their stability.
+Washington state, which has a particularly high risk of landslides due to its terrain, anticipates they will become more frequent as a result of climate change-induced increases in heavy downpours.

 - Extreme rainfall in the summer of 2022 led to flooding that overwhelmed water treatment plants in Jackson, Mississippi, killing three people and leaving more than 150,000 without drinking water.
 In late July, extreme precipitation caused 8-12 inches of rain fall around St. Louis and 5-10 inches across eastern Kentucky and caused the North Fork of the Kentucky River to reach a new peak height.

 - In August 2021, Tennessee saw extreme precipitation of up to 22 inches in 24 hours, breaking records for the region.
 This led to widespread flooding and the deaths of at least 21 people.

 - In August 2017, Hurricane Harvey dumped 48 inches of rain on Houston, breaking the U.S. record for most rainfall from a single event and demonstrating that the biggest threat from tropical cyclones is not always coastal flooding and wind damage.
 Damages from this event are estimated at over $148.8 billion (in 2022 dollars) and more than 89 fatalities were recorded.